openvinotoolkit/model_server/docs/docker_container.md

 - -d - Run the container in the background.
 - -v - Defines how to mount the models folder in the Docker container.
 - -p - Exposes the model serving port outside the Docker container.
 - openvino/model_server:latest - Represents the image name.
 This varies by tag and build process.
 The ovms binary is the Docker entry point.
-See the full list of ovms tags.
+See the full list of [ovms tags](https://hub.docker.com/repository/docker/openvino/model_server).
 - --model_path - Model location.
-This can be a Docker container that is mounted during start-up or a Google* Cloud Storage path in format gs://<bucket>/<model_path> or AWS S3 path s3://<bucket>/<model_path>.
+This can be a Docker container path that is mounted during start-up or a Google* Cloud Storage path in format gs://<bucket>/<model_path> or AWS S3 path s3://<bucket>/<model_path> or az://<container>/<model_path> for Azure blob.
 See the requirements below for using a cloud storage.
 - --model_name - The name of the model in the model_path.
 - --port - gRPC server port.
 - --rest_port - REST server port.